AdrianeDriane/CertifAI/README.md

 ## 🤝 Contributing

 We welcome contributions from the community.
-Please read our contributing guidelines and submit pull requests for any improvements.
+Please contact any of our developers and submit pull requests for any improvements.

 ## 📚 Learn More
 Prefer watching over reading? 📺